 Other researchers have seen how not adhering to these safety guidelines can take a toll on entire countries.
 Infectious-disease modeler Jorge Velasco-Hernández at the National Autonomous University of Mexico in Juriquilla said if 70% of Mexico’s population committed to hand-washing and mask-wearing back in March, the country’s outbreak would have begun to decline by June, Nature reported.
 Instead, the country opened in time for two major public holidays, and cases plateaued.

 On Sept.
-16, Dr. Robert Redfield, the head of the CDC, said masks might be important to stopping the pandemic than a vaccine, and in October, Dr. Anthony Fauci said masks might be here to stay until late 2021 at least.
-Even with two vaccines available in the U.S., people will still need to wear face coverings for the foreseeable future.
+16, Dr. Robert Redfield, the head of the CDC, said masks might be important to stopping the pandemic than a vaccine, and in October, Dr. Anthony Fauci said masks might be here to stay until late 2021 at least (in Feburary 2021, Fauci amended that estimate to 2022).
+Even with two vaccines available in the U.S. and with another candidate showing the ability to slow down COVID transmission, people will still need to wear face coverings for the foreseeable future.

 “I think that mask wearing and some degree of social distancing, we will be living with—hopefully living with happily—for several years,” Toner said.